Skip to main content

 Applications will be dealt with through the Student Finance Team

-For students over the age of 20, please see section on the online application form.
-To be eligible for childcare, you must have already met the criteria for the bursary.
+For students over the age of 20, please see the section on the online application form.
+Please be aware that you will need to meet the criteria for one of the Bursaries to be considered for help with Childcare.

 Dorset Community Foundation Scheme